You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 Dave moved away and in 2010 as a three piece we released “These Are Not The Songs You’re Looking For”.
 We started our next CD, because hey we got the time right; but Dan found Jesus and left to pursue his studies.
 Then Joey and I asked our original bass player, Jason, to play with us….. um, okay that sounds gay.… but the montage must go on.
 So with a new bass player we finish our latest CD called “Not All There’s Got Gremlins” and I’m done.
 Smell ya later.
 Mad Matt

 Then Dan came back and plays lead guitar.
+And now our drummer is Tiffany (after Seann McKay replaced joey).
 The end....no really, the end!